 Prescreening and check-in forms

-By now you know that you can use Sine to send invites to workers, contractors, and visitors.
+By now you know that Sine can help you replace paper sign-in sheets.
+You can also use Sine to send invites to workers, contractors, and visitors.
 Whether it’s for a meeting, a job interview, or a site inspection, when you send the invite, Sine prompts you to fill out some key information about your visitor, along with a link to your workplace’s check-in form.

 Or, you could just prompt all your visitors and contractors to fill out a check-in form when they arrive on-site, but we advise you to prescreen workers online with our prescreen feature before they go to your workplace.